DarrellTimothy/KayBot/README.md

 Required if there isn't `Media`
 Optional if there is `Media`
 `Post` is highly recommended to execute one-by-one to prevent bugs called `Topology Closed`.
 `Post` will log to Logging Group if it worked, and if there's media, the "`itt` upgraded" feature will detect the receiver name for better tracing when needed.
+`Post` is **highly recommended** to be just executed maximum 2 in the same time.
+Posting 3 in the same time has small chance to have some "failure", Posting 4 in the same time has big chance of failure, Posting 5+ are almost guaranteed to have a failure.

 - Now
 ```-now [flags/date]```